-Project Title: OCED eXCHAN IGE Control Number:
+Project Title: OCED eXCHAN OCED eXCHANGE Control Number:

 Applicant Name:

-Applicant Entity Type and Explar nation of Eligibility:
+Applicant Entity Type and Explar

-Project Location by city, state, ar nd zip code +4:
+Project Location by city, state, ar

-Proposed Energy Storage Techno
+Proposed Energy Storage Technology:

-Proposed System Capacity (kW/ MW and kWh/MWh):
+Proposed System Capacity (kW/MW and kWh/MWh):

 Team Member Organizations (e.g., Sub-Recipients, Key Technology Providers, and Project Partners):

 Senior/Key Personnel and Their Organizations:

-Do the proposed recipient and a domestic entities?
-To qualify as entity must be incorporated ( under the laws territory of the majority dome control; and has business in the To qualify as a domestic entity, the entity must be organized, chartered, or incorporated (or otherwise formed) under the laws of a particular state or territory of the United States; have majority domestic ownership and control; and have a physical place of business in the United States.
+Do the proposed recipient and all subrecipients qualify as domestic entities?
+If not, specify which entities do not qualify as domestic entities will require a foreign entity disclosure here and include necessary foreign entity disclosures with the application: entity must be incorporated (under the laws territory of the majority dome control; and ha To qualify as a domestic entity, the entity must be organized, chartered, or incorporated (or otherwise formed) under the laws of a particular state or territory of the United States; have majority domestic ownership and control; and have a physical place of business in the United States.

 Points of Contact Name Email Phone Number

 Demonstration Project Manager

 Business Point of Contact

 Confidentiality Statement (if applicable):

-Total DOE Funding Request (\$M
+Total DOE Funding Request (\$M USD):

-Total Non-Federal Cost Share (\$
+Total Non-Federal Cost Share (\$M USD):

 Total Project Costs (\$M USD):

 Total Period of Performance (yrs